World Tag League (NJPW): 2024

 The 2024 edition of the World Tag League took place from November 19 to December 8.
 It featured sixteen teams divided across two blocks, with the first-placed teams of each block moving to the final.

 The league featured the debut of Callum Newman, Hiromu Takahashi, Boltin Oleg, and Bullet Club Rogue Army members Stevie and Tome Filip (collectively known as The Natural Classics).

 On December 6, it was announced that Henare suffered an injury on his right knee, forcing him and The Great-O-Khan to forfeit, not only their B Block match against Tetsuya Naito and Hiromu Takahashi, but also their IWGP Tag Team Championships, leaving the January 4 bout and January 5 program with the Young Bucks uncertain.
 Furthermore, the teams of Toru Yano and Boltin Oleg, and Evil and Ren Narita won their respective matches, resulting that three teams ended up in a 10 points tie.
 Then an impromptu three-way tag team match to decide the winner of the B Block, that Naito and Takahashi won.

 The winning team traditionally earns an IWGP Tag Team Championship match at Wrestle Kingdom.
-However, due to the situation around the IWGP Tag Team Championship, Tetsuya Naito and Hiromu Takahashi won't have a title match, instead they faced each other at Wrestle Kingdom 19.
-Furthermore, Tetsuya Naito & Hiromu Takahashi have were added to the IWGP Tag Team Championship match at Wrestle Dynasty, which they lost.
+However, due to the situation around the IWGP Tag Team Championship, the Los Ingobernables de Japon team of Tetsuya Naito and Hiromu Takahashi wouldn't have a title match; instead, they faced each other at Wrestle Kingdom 19.
+Furthermore, they were added to the IWGP Tag Team Championship match at Wrestle Dynasty, which they lost.
+They would, however, win the championships in a rematch at The New Beginning in Osaka (2025) in February.